Overview

 This setup can easily be extended to a more practical particle system

-by instancing a billboarded quad with a sampled textures rather than
+by instancing a billboarded quad with a sampled textures rather than colored

-which is always available to read since it is necessary for the render.
+is always available to read since it is necessary for the render.